 Mollies only thrive in water that is very high in GH and Calcium (a GH over 250 ppm GH), pH over 7.8, KH over 100+ (ppm), and some salt, about 1 teaspoon per 1 gallon or 3-4 liters (or 1.002 to as high as 1.006 specific gravity).

-What many hobbyists do not understand about mollies and their natural habitat is that although salt is very useful for disease prevention, it is the other ingredients in Marine Salt that really make a difference in Molly health, and that is Calcium, Magnesium and the many other major and trace elements available there in.
+What many hobbyists do not understand about mollies and their natural habitat is that although salt is very useful for disease prevention, it is the other ingredients in Marine Salt that really make a difference in Molly health, and that is Calcium, Magnesium and the many other major/trace elements along with electrolytes available there in.

 What ALL Molly habitats have in common is hardness/high mineral water, NOT salt (although added true sea salt can be helpful during times of stress for all Mollies)!

 Understanding this will go a long ways in keeping healthy, happy mollies.

-WITHOUT proper calcium, Magnesium and other essential elements in the water as well as a healthy Redox Balance (in other words, a constant supply of mineral Cations), you will most likely have trouble maintaining a healthy Molly population in your aquarium.
+WITHOUT adequate calcium, magnesium and other essential elements in the water as well as a healthy Redox Balance (in other words, a constant supply of mineral Cations), you will most likely have trouble maintaining a healthy Molly population in your aquarium.

 Maintaining correct Calcium and other necessary element levels will aid in healthy osmoregulation which will in turn result in healthier more disease resistant fish.